emmanuel205/emmanuel205.github.io/about-my-project.md

 Approach: During this project, I will assist a team in designing a system that accomplishes the following:

   - Uses HTML, Javascript, React, and CSS to code together the tutoring system.
-  - Creates a system that adapts to the user.(Still learning how to do that)
+  - Creates a system that adapts to the user.
-  - As we keep on going I will add more to this slide.
+  - Has a functional backend.
+  - Has a working IDE.
+  - Has a database to hold the systems data.

 Expected Outcome: The project is expected to result in an intelligent tutoring system that teaches python while adapting to the learning style of the individual user.